japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-JoinStateWatermarkPredicate.md

 A Catalyst `Expression`

-Used for the <<toString, textual representation>> and a <<spark-sql-streaming-StreamingSymmetricHashJoinHelper.adoc#getStateWatermarkPredicates, JoinStateWatermarkPredicates>> (for <<spark-sql-streaming-StreamingSymmetricHashJoinExec.adoc#, StreamingSymmetricHashJoinExec>> physical operator)
+Used for the <<toString, textual representation>> and a <<spark-sql-streaming-StreamingSymmetricHashJoinHelper.md#getStateWatermarkPredicates, JoinStateWatermarkPredicates>> (for <<spark-sql-streaming-StreamingSymmetricHashJoinExec.md#, StreamingSymmetricHashJoinExec>> physical operator)

 |===